 Did you know that your body naturally gives off heat?

-Humans are warm-blooded (obviously) and continuously secrete heat through our pores, keeping warm and relaxed, whatever the season may be.
+Humans are warm-blooded (obviously) and we continuously secrete heat through our pores.
+This keeps us warm and relaxed, whatever the season may be.
 To utilize body heat, simply find a place you want to relax and wrap yourself up with blankets.
 Gradually you will feel your trapped body warming under the blanket.
 You can also use other people's body heat to warm yourself up.
 Did you know that big holiday parties warm a house more quickly?
 Yes, that's body heat right there!
 Snuggling with your loved ones also helps, so why not try snuggling with your honey?
 And you never know who you'll meet under the mistletoe at a holiday party!

 Cold-Proof your Home

-Your home should be complete with weatherproofing essentials.
-Weatherproof especially your windows and doors as the cold air tends to come from these openings.
+Your home should be prepared for the winter as well.
+Weatherproof your windows and doors, as the cold air tends to come through these openings.
 Here's an article about weatherproofing your windows for the winter season: Weatherproof Your Windows.
 Here are some tips on weatherproofing your home for the winter.

-* Remember to check your heater if it's in working condition for the winter,
+- Remember to check your heater and make sure it's in good working condition for the winter.

-* Put the thermostat at around 21 C and 70 F. Keeping this setting constant in your house will keep everyone cozy and warm.
+- Put the thermostat at around 21 C (70 F).
+Keeping this setting constant in your house will keep everyone cozy and warm.

-* Always open your curtains during the day so that sunlight can enter and heat your house.
-Remember to close them in the evening so that heat can be retained inside.
+- Always open your curtains during the day so that sunlight can enter and heat your house.
+Remember to close them in the evening so that heat is retained inside.
 Install curtains if your windows do not have them.
 Blinds do little as heat insulation.

 Tips, Tricks, and Warning

-- For a nice and warm bed before sleeping, put a hot water bottle in your bed an hour prior to sleeping.
+- For a nice and warm bed before sleeping, put a hot water bottle or heat bag in your bed ten minutes before you go to sleep.

 - Look for fun recipes when making winter foods and beverages.
-Similar food and drinks can get boring.
+The same food and drink all the time can get boring.

 - Eat or drink newly cooked foods right away before they get cold.
 But be careful eating or drinking hot foods very quickly, as they can burn your tongues.

 - Be careful around candles as they are one of the biggest causes of fires in homes.
 Use non-flammable containers when using candles and remember to extinguish them before leaving the house or going to bed.
 Make sure you do not have lit candles near curtains, as they can blow into the flame - even the heat from the grates can move the curtains.
 Do not let children play with the candle or fireplace either.